onebookmore/webgl_gpe/README.md

 # Targeted Improvements for this fork:
 - spawning arbitrary vortices with arbitrary angular momentum and velocity
 - adding persitent static obstacles

+currently added functions:
+> gpe.drawbox(x,y,z) <x coordinate, y coordinate, radius>
+> gpe.spawnvortex(x,y,x) <x coordinate, y coordinate, polarity>
+> > The third component here determines the spin of the vortex at -1 and 1, otherwise it does not spawn a vortex